Three shades of green worked well with the owner’s collection of jadeite dishware.

-When the owner of this wonderfully fresh retro kitchen bought the 19th-century house, the shelves and cabinets were a mess.
+When the owner of this wonderfully fresh retro cottage kitchen bought the 19th-century house, the shelves and cabinets were a mess.
 She knew the kitchen needed a transformation and that green would be the color because it reflected all her collectibles.

 To establish a vintage feel, celadon green for the cabinets was mixed with mint-green for the table and checkerboard floor.
 Then, a darker “awning” green was added to anchor the beadboard wainscoting.
 All three shades worked together and because they tied in visually with the owner’s collections of jadeite glass dishware, glassware and vintage accessories.